IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 longer-running primetest example spends 94% of its time there.
 We should definitely try to make deserialisation as efficient as possible.
-I've used CBOR here, but fortunately Radu's benchmarks suggest that `flat` deserialisation is generally faster, taking about 75-95% of the time required to deseralise CBOR.
+I've used CBOR here, but fortunately Radu's benchmarks suggest that `flat` deserialisation is generally faster, taking about 75-95% of the time required to deserialise CBOR.

 Quite a lot of time seems to be spent looking up names in environments, and inserting new names (about 80% for crowdfunding, 60% for zerocoupon, 25% for primetest).
-Using de Bruijn levels could help wtih this: we already know that de Bruijn _indices_ help to reduce script sizes, and presumably the same would apply for levels.
-However, if we can compute directly with de Bruijn levels it mgiht be possible to look things up more rapidly: since we know in advance how deep recursion will be I think we could pre-allocate an array of mutable variables to store the terms referred to by the levels, and this would allow constant-time retrieval and update.
+Using de Bruijn levels could help with this: we already know that de Bruijn _indices_ help to reduce script sizes, and presumably the same would apply for levels.
+However, if we can compute directly with de Bruijn levels it might be possible to look things up more rapidly: since we know in advance how deep recursion will be I think we could pre-allocate an array of mutable variables to store the terms referred to by the levels, and this would allow constant-time retrieval and update.

-Anotheer thing to optimise would be execution of built-in functions, although this doesn't seem to occur very often in the validation examples.
+Another thing to optimise would be execution of built-in functions, although this doesn't seem to occur very often in the validation examples.
 In the crowdfunding example `applyTypeSchemed` isn't mentioned at all in the graph, and for zerocoupon it takes about 13%.
-In the primetest example (which is doing a lot of computation) it takes about 34% of the evaluation time, but this is perhaps a rarther unrealistic example.
+In the primetest example (which is doing a lot of computation) it takes about 34% of the evaluation time, but this is perhaps a rather unrealistic example.
+We should do some more profiling to investigate this.